Foreign Jobs

 This sector contributes 27% of the manufacturing value added, generates £3.4 billion in revenue, and employs 48,000 individuals.
 It is a propelling force, accounting for 33% of total Scottish manufacturing, with 1,285 enterprises and a turnover of £10.3 billion.
 The industry has experienced remarkable development, with small and medium-sized enterprises (SMEs) comprising 95% of all enterprises.
 The average hourly wage for a factory worker in Scotland is £10.90.

-3. Security guard
+3. Security guard:

 Security officers are indispensable for safeguarding both employees and property.
 They maintain incident records, manage guest access, utilize surveillance technologies, and patrol the area.